jlinoff/pam/README.md

 field.
 For example, an "ingredients" field would indicate that the value is a list of ingredients.

-The field type describes the type of data.
-The available types are described in detail below.
+The field type describes the type of data that field holds like a number or an email.
+A complete description list of the available types is presented in the [Field Types](#field-types) table below.

 The field value is the unique value for the field in an individual record.
-For example, a "url" field in a record would have different value than the "url" field in a different record.
+For example, an "email" field in one record would have different value than the "email" field in a different record.

 To keep things simple, I decided to tightly bind the field name and type so that the field name unambiguously defines the type.
 That means